ThomasJewson/datasets/April2020/README.md

-Saves of the JupyterHubs from April 2020 prior to hand in.
+Saves of the Jupyter Notebooks from April 2020 prior to hand in.